Iterative methods for k-Hessian equations: Introduction

 The $k$-Hessian equations have mainly applications in conformal geometry and physics.
 The Monge-Amp\`ere operator has received recently a lot of interest from numerical analysts.
 For $n=3$ and $k=2$, the numerical resolution of \eqref{k-H1} has been considered in \cite{Sorensen10}, where it was referred to as the $\sigma_2$ problem.
 The iterative method \eqref{k-H-iterative} generalizes an iterative method introduced in \cite{Benamou2010} for the two dimensional Monge-Amp\`ere equation.
 The latter corresponds to the choice $ k=n=2$ and the constant $c(2,2)=1/4$ replaced by 1/2.
 The $2$-Hessian equation has also been considered recently in \cite{FroeseObermanSalvago} from the point of view of monotone schemes.

-We will see that if the finite difference discretization of \eqref{k-H-iterative} is solved by a Gauss-Seidel iterative method, one recovers a Gauss-Seidel iterative method which has been used by many authors to solve the two dimensional Monge-Amp\`ere equation.
+We will see that if the central finite difference discretization of \eqref{k-H-iterative} is solved by a Gauss-Seidel iterative method, one recovers a Gauss-Seidel iterative method which has been used by many authors to solve the two dimensional Monge-Amp\`ere equation.
 We will refer to the latter method as the 2D Gauss-Seidel method for Monge-Amp\`ere equation.
 It has been used in the numerical simulation of Ricci flow \cite{Headrick05}, as a smoother in multigrid methods for the balance vortex model in meteorology, \cite{Chen2010b,Chen2010c} and has been recently shown numerically to capture the viscosity solution of the 2D Monge-Amp\`ere equation \cite{Benamou2010}.
-The connection between \eqref{k-H-iterative} and the 2D Gauss-Seidel method for Monge-Amp\`ere equation is what enables us to introduce new Gauss-Seidel type iterative methods for $k$-Hessian equations.
-The ingredients of our proof of the quadratic convergence rate of the finite difference discretization are discrete Schauder estimates and a suitable generalization of the combined fixed point iterative method used in \cite{Feng2009}.
+The connection between \eqref{k-H-iterative} and the 2D Gauss-Seidel method for the Monge-Amp\`ere equation is what enables us to introduce new Gauss-Seidel type iterative methods for $k$-Hessian equations.

+The ingredients of our proof of the convergence rate for the finite difference discretization are discrete Schauder estimates and a suitable generalization of the combined fixed point iterative method used in \cite{Feng2009}.
+Schauder estimates were also used in the proof of convergence of Newton's method at the continuous level \cite{Loeper2005}.